Sefford/fraggle/README.md

 processes or error states to past Fragments.
 As with the previous point, this behavior can be changed in runtime depending of the flow of the application.

+There is another addition in order to prevent endless cycles of navigation through your flow.
+This is `isSingleInstance()` method.
+It will signal the FraggleManager that before adding a new instance it should try to find and pop an existing instance of such Fragment.

+In Fraggle there is a concept  known in Fraggle as `Entry Fragment`.
+An `Entry Fragment` is a Fragment such as popping back from the back stack should signal your activity to `finish()`.
+This is achieved by letting Fragments override `isEntryFragment()` method.

 FraggleFragment interface extends the Fragment lifecycle with `onFragmentVisible()` and `onFragmentNotVisible()` methods for certain situations.